 ASP.NET Core Response Caching with IDistributedCache

+ASP.NET Core provides Response Caching which allows you to cache the server response of a client request for future requests.
 Response Caching boosts application performance as the response is served from the cache.
 Moreover, it takes off processing load from the servers as they do not need to process and generate a response for the same request again.

 Note

-For Advanced Options regarding Response Caching using dependency, go to ASP.NET Core Response Caching.
+For advanced options regarding Response Caching using dependency, go to ASP.NET Core Response Caching.

 When to use Response Caching with IDistributedCache?